snovakovic/s.js/README.md

 ```

 But what if default screen sizes is not your coup of tea?
-Ok, ok I hear you no need to yell, just override default screen sizes with you precious screen sizes and leave me alone.
+OK, OK I hear you no need to yell, just override default screen sizes with you precious screen sizes and leave me alone.

 ```javascript
 //change screen sizes completely